Some simple actions you can take at home to help save money, reduce emissions, and reduce your exposure to future climate risks.

 - Plant native trees, suitable for your backyard and local area using GroNATIVE app.
 The Queensland government collaborated with Natura Pacific and Griffith University to develop the app that helps people select the most appropriate species for their area and tastes.

-- Assess and manage the exposure of your household to climate change risks by using our climate change risk management tool for households in Queensland.
+- Assess and manage the exposure of your household to climate change risks by using our climate change risk management tool for households in Queensland (PDF, 7MB).

 - Encourage members of your household and others in your network to take climate action at home.